Synthesizing Adversarial Visual Scenarios for Model-Based Robotic Control

 \section{Abstract}

-Today’s robots often interface data-driven perception and planning models with classical model-based controllers.
-For example, drones often use computer vision models to estimate navigation waypoints that are tracked by model predictive control (MPC).
+Today’s robots usually interface data-driven perception and planning models with classical model-predictive controllers (MPC).
 Often, such learned perception/planning models produce erroneous waypoint predictions on out-of-distribution (OoD) or even adversarial visual inputs, which increase control cost.
 However, today’s methods to train robust perception models are largely task-agnostic – they augment a dataset using random image transformations or adversarial examples targeted at the vision model in \textit{isolation}.
-As such, they often introduce pixel perturbations that are ultimately benign for control, while missing those that are most adversarial.
-In contrast to prior work that synthesizes adversarial examples for single-step vision tasks, our key contribution is to efficiently synthesize adversarial scenarios for multi-step, model-based control.
-To do so, we leverage differentiable MPC methods to calculate the sensitivity of a model-based controller to errors in state estimation, which in turn guides how we synthesize adversarial inputs.
-We show that \textit{re-training} vision models on these adversarial datasets improves control performance on OoD test scenarios by up to \SC{28.2\%} compared to standard task-agnostic data augmentation.
-Our system is tested on examples of robotic navigation and vision-based control of an autonomous air vehicle.
+As such, they may introduce pixel perturbations that are ultimately benign for control.
+In contrast to prior work that synthesizes adversarial examples for single-step vision tasks, our key contribution is to synthesize adversarial scenarios tailored to multi-step, model-based control.
+To do so, we use differentiable MPC methods to calculate the sensitivity of a model-based controller to errors in state estimation.
+We show that \textit{re-training} vision models on these adversarial datasets improves control performance on OoD test scenarios by up to \SC{36.2\%} compared to standard task-agnostic data augmentation.
+We demonstrate our method on examples of robotic navigation, manipulation in RoboSuite, and control of an autonomous air vehicle.